 Ok, so let me take you down the rabbit hole for a minute before we get back to that question.
-The other night I was at the bar with some friends blowing off some steam from a long day of study and work.
+The other night I was at the bar with some friends blowing off some steam from a long day of work.

-Right before we left, I was victim to that all too familiar “snub” from a woman that I barely know.
+Right before we left, I was victim to that all too familiar “snub” from a woman who I barely know.
 And it bothered me.
 It really bothered me.
 I don’t know why.
 Maybe because we all want to be “liked”.
 But probably more along the lines that she doesn’t know me well enough to have any valid reason for disliking me.
 Perhaps if she did (and I wronged her), I would understand her crinkled nose and side-glaring whispers before the flash of the fake smile and sing-song voice.

 But it felt as if I was 15 and standing in the hallway of the school watching the “mean girls” crash through the legion of the unlucky.
 But here’s the thing, we are not 15.
 WE ARE GROWN ASS WOMEN!!